 Turn the flag back over when it’s dry and hot glue the two starfish onto the blue canvas.
 I placed them a little staggered.

 That’s it!
-Now you can hang your DIY farmhouse flag in it’s place of honor!
+Now you can hang your DIY coastal farmhouse flag in it’s place of honor!

 I hope that you make a flag of your own!
 If you do, I would love for you to take a photo and tag me in it on social media.
 I love seeing the twists you put on these ideas.
-Remember to pin the image below or share this post on social media using the buttons at the end of the post so that you can get back to the tutorial.
+Remember to pin the image below or share this post on social media using the buttons at the end of the post or on the left sidebar so that you can get back to the tutorial.

 There’s plenty more to see here on the blog, so stick around!
 If you’re looking for something specific, you can use the search box in the sidebar.
 If you’re looking for more summer and patriotic decor, you might enjoy these posts: